the-krafty-koder/mastering/notes/backend/messageQueues.md

          Polling ("pull API"): this way is highly inefficient and should be avoided in most cases.

 N/B
 A Dead Letter Queue (DLQ) is a special queue used in message-oriented middleware systems like RabbitMQ, Kafka, or AWS SQS to handle messages that cannot be processed successfully.
-It acts as a safety net, capturing messages that would otherwise be lost or repeatedly cause errors.jn
+It acts as a safety net, capturing messages that would otherwise be lost or repeatedly cause errors.j

 # Asynchronous Result Handling